— manufactured in Miraj (read paper)

 Theory versus practice

-Even though this interpretation yields a consistent model for just-intonation harmony — read Just intonation, a general framework — it would be far-fetched to stipulate that the same holds for raga intonation.
-Accurate measurements of raga performance using our Melodic Movement Analyzer (MMA) in the early 1980s revealed that melodic structures inferred from statistics (using selective tonagrams, read below) often differ significantly from scales predicted by the “just-intonation” interpretation of Bharata’s model.
-Part of the explanation may be the strong harmonic attraction effect of drones (tanpura) played in the background of performances of raga.
+Although this interpretation provides a consistent model for just intonation harmony - see Just intonation, a general framework — it would be a stretch to claim that the same applies to raga intonation.
+Accurate assessment of raga performance using our Melodic Movement Analyser (MMA) in the early 1980s revealed that melodic structures derived from statistics (using selective tonagrams, see below) often differ significantly from the scales predicted by the "just intonation" interpretation of Bharata's model.
+Part of the explanation may be the strong harmonic attraction of drones (tanpura) played in the background of raga performances.

 Strictly speaking the gramas belong to that aspect of nada (vibration) which is anahata (“unstruck”).
 That means to say that the “grama” can never be heard as a musical scale [as we did on page Just intonation, a general framework].
 What can be heard as a musical scale is not the grama, but any of its murcchanas.